gustavofernandezlembert/Gustavo-Fernandez/README.md

 # [project 5: SQL Query: Assessment](https://github.com/gustavofernandezlembert/Example_of_SQL_Querys)

-* some basic sql queries are provided to answer the assessment questions.
+* Several database squemas are provided follow by an assesment then the corresponding SQL query needed to answet the questions is provided.

 # [Project 5: Analysis LOS Diabetic Patient Records](https://github.com/gustavofernandezlembert/Analysis-Diabetic-Patients-Records-/blob/master/Analysis%20of%20length%20of%20Stay%20Diabetic.pdf)